-Net sales for the second quarter of 1999 were \$5.2 billion versus \$5.0 billion for the same period in 1998.
-Sales to the U.S. Department of Defense were 52 percent of sales for the second quarter of 1999 versus 55 percent of sales for the second quarter of 1999.
-Total second quarter 1999 and 1998 sales to the U.S. government, including foreign military sales, were 61 percent and 66 percent of sales, respectively.
-Total international sales, including foreign military sales, were 27 percent of sales for the second quarter of 1998.
+Net sales for the second quarter of 1999 were \$5.2 billion versus \$5.1 billion for the same period in 1998.
+Sales to the U.S. Department of Defense were 52 percent of sales for the second quarter of 1999 versus 55 percent of sales for the second quarter of 1998.
+Total second quarter 1999 and 1998 sales to the U.S. government, including foreign military sales, were 61 percent and 65 percent of sales, respectively.
+Total international sales, including foreign military sales, were 27 percent of sales for the second quarter of 1999 versus 26 percent of sales for the second quarter of 1998.

-Gross margin for the second quarter of 1999 was \$1,181 million or 22.7 percent of sales versus \$1,127 million or 22.4 percent of sales for the second quarter of 1998.
+Gross margin for the second quarter of 1999 was \$1,187 million or 22.8 percent of sales versus \$1,139 million or 22.4 percent of sales for the second quarter of 1998.
 The increase in margin as a percent of sales was primarily attributable to the Electronics businesses due to restructuring related cost reductions and sales mix.

-Administrative and selling expenses were \$402 million or 7.7 percent of sales for the second quarter of 1999 versus \$456 million or 9.1 percent of sales for the second quarter of 1998.
-Excluding the 1998 special charges of \$84 million, administrative and selling expenses were \$372 million or 7.4 percent of sales for the second quarter of 1998.
+Administrative and selling expenses were \$402 million or 7.7 percent of sales for the second quarter of 1999 versus \$456 million or 9.0 percent of sales for the second quarter of 1998.
+Excluding the 1998 special charges of \$84 million, administrative and selling expenses were \$372 million or 7.3 percent of sales for the second quarter of 1998.
 The increase in administrative and selling expenses is primarily due to increases in variable stock-based compensation charges and start-up activities associated with the Company's Six Sigma initiatives.

-Research and development expenses decreased to \$135 million or 2.6 percent of sales for the second quarter of 1999 versus \$154 million or 3.1 percent of sales for the second quarter of 1998.
+Research and development expenses decreased to \$135 million or 2.6 percent of sales for the second quarter of 1999 versus \$154 million or 3.0 percent of sales for the second quarter of 1998.
 The decrease in research and development expenses was due primarily to the elimination of duplicate research and development processes within Raytheon Systems Company (RSC) and the timing of expenditures during the year.

-Operating income was \$644 million or 12.4 percent of sales for the second quarter of 1999 versus \$517 million or 10.3 percent of sales for the second quarter of 1998.
-Excluding the 1998 special charges, operating income was \$601 million or 11.9 percent of sales.
+Operating income was \$650 million or 12.5 percent of sales for the second quarter of 1999 versus \$529 million or 10.4 percent of sales for the second quarter of 1998.
+Excluding the 1998 special charges, operating income was \$613 million or 12.1 percent of sales.
 The changes in operating income by segment are discussed below.